According to The Biological Dictionary of Women in Science:

 1863

-Susan’s father dies as the Civil War draws to a close.
-Losing most of their property the mother and daughter moved north to Sterling, Massachusetts to be close to relatives.
+Susan’s father dies as the Civil War draws to a close and as a result the family lost most of their property.
+The mother and daughter moved north to Sterling, Massachusetts to be close to relatives.
 Susan’s mother was supportive of her path even though it would not be simple.
 She was entering the medical profession at a time of huge debate about the abilities and appropriateness of women as doctors.
 To understand the backstory in America visit the section Prologue featuring Dr. Elizabeth Blackwell and her role in paving the way for young Susan.
 To understand it in one misguided quote:

 Society’s Take on Women Doctors: